 ELIZA Simply Mirrored Users’ Language

-That all changed when ELIZA came along.
-Created by Weizenbaum while he was at MIT in the 1960s, ELIZA was a simple chatbot that interacted with users in typed conversations.
+As a chatbot, ELIZA interacted with users in typed conversations.
 It worked by recognizing keywords in a user’s statement and then reflecting them back in the form of simple phrases or questions, reminiscent of a conversation one would have with a therapist.
 If the program didn’t quite understand what the person said, or how to respond to it, it would fall back on generic phrases like “that’s very interesting” and “go on.”

 This was a clever workaround to the language problem AI researchers had been facing.
 ELIZA didn’t have any specialized training or programming in psychotherapy.
 In fact, it didn’t know much of anything.
 But its generic text outputs simulated understanding by mirroring users’ language back at them.